LeonelVelez/Order/README.md

-# decimalparse
+# Order
- It is a npm package to convert decimals from javascript
+ It is an npm package to order arrays of numbers, objects or characters from javascript.